 The buildup of sebum on your scalp can be embarrassing; after all, it will leave your hair oily and lackluster.
 However, it can also lead to hair thinning and loss if allowed to continue.

 Fortunately, the steps outlined above can get you started on treating the issue.

-The main point here is that excessive sebum buildup can cause hair loss, but using natural methods, such as changes in diet and apple cider vinegar for shampoo, will help the problem.
+The main point here is that excessive sebum buildup can cause hair loss, but it can be reversed in the vast majority of causes.